iamspruce/spruce-indieLogin/README.md

-# What is spruceAuth?
+# What is IndieAuth?

-spruceAuth is a NodeJs implementation of [IndieLogin.com](https://indielogin.com/) that makes it easy to add web sign-in to your applications.
+IndieAuth is a NodeJs implementation of [IndieLogin.com](https://indielogin.com/) that makes it easy to add web sign-in to your applications.
-[spruceAuth](https://indie.iamspruce.dev) uses RelMe links that allows users to log in with their own domain name.
+[IndieAuth](https://indie.iamspruce.dev) uses RelMe links that allows users to log in with their own domain name.
-With spruceAuth users don't have to create new accounts, the service will use the user's already created Social accounts, e.g Github or passwordless login with email verification and it dosen't really matter what the user authenticate with the identity provided to the application will always be the user's primary website.
+With IndieAuth users don't have to create new accounts, the service will use the user's already created Social accounts, e.g Github or passwordless login with email verification and it dosen't really matter what the user authenticate with the identity provided to the application will always be the user's primary website.

-# For users: How to Set Up Your Website for spruceAuth
+# For users: How to Set Up Your Website for IndieAuth

-You are here probably because the website you are trying to log in to uses spruceAuth to handle logging users in.
+You are here probably because the website you are trying to log in to uses IndieAuth to handle logging users in.

 You don't have to create a new account, rather we'll use some accounts you may already have in order to authenticate you.
 You can always choose the services you use to log in, and the site you're logging in to won't know about this.